 Next, we have moderate markets.
 These markets maintain stable and manageable regulations for both vacation rental owners and primary residents.
 Moderate markets are typically quite friendly toward vacation rentals as long as they’re located in areas permitted by local zoning laws and operated with the appropriate permits.

 Generally, if you purchase a short-term rental property in a moderate market, you’ll have an excellent long-term investment on your hands.
-Just be cognizant of the local regulations, and be sure to pay your STR occupancy taxes!
+Just be cognizant of the local regulations and vacation rental tax rules as well as be sure to pay your STR occupancy taxes!

 Some of today’s moderate markets are Destin, Florida; Houston, Texas; and Atlanta, Georgia.